breqdev/breq.dev/src/projects/cards.md

 # Motivation

-While working on <Link to="/projects/breqbot">Breqbot</Link>, I wanted to replicate the "rank card" idea provided by bots like [MEE6](https://mee6.xyz/), but with user-supplied information and images instead.
+While working on [Breqbot](/projects/breqbot), I wanted to replicate the "rank card" idea provided by bots like [MEE6](https://mee6.xyz/), but with user-supplied information and images instead.

 I started by writing a simple program using PIL that would take in a user's name, bio, and profile image, and generate a simple PNG.
 I was frustrated by the process and the end result.
 I had to manually implement things I had taken for granted in the world of web-dev, such as text wrapping and emoji support.
 The process of implementing and modifying the card templates was time-consuming and tedious.
 Additionally, when I tried to include these rudimentary images on Breqbot's website, I needed to redo the entire layout in HTML and CSS.